sofpn/rprimer/README.md

   - Majority oligos that are duplicated (to prevent binding at several places on the genome)

-A warning message will return if no oligos are found.
+An error message will return if no oligos are found.

-Below, I design both primers and probes.
+Below, I design both primers and probes for my hepatitis E virus target.

 ``` r
 myOligos <- getOligos(myConsensusProfile,